 This study has the following results.
 First, investor sentiment has explanatory power for current stock returns, implying that stock price dynamics include sentiment traders' overreactions.
 When investor sentiment is optimistic (pessimistic), stock prices are overvalued (undervalued).
 This finding, therefore, indicates that the stock market is inefficient and that some investors are irrational.
 Second, the effect of investor sentiment on future stock returns remains significantly negative until one month has passed.
 This result implies that investor sentiment predicts stock returns in the short term and generates a return reversal for one month.
 Third, the term spread, a countercyclical macroeconomic variable classified as a measure of the business cycle, only predicts stock returns in the long term, indicating that the term spread leads to the dynamics of stock returns (Shen, Yu, and Zhao, 2017).
-Finally, the stock return predictions using investor sentiment outperform those using macroeconomic variables, providing evidence that investor sentiment is a key factor for predicting short-term stock returns.
+Finally, the stock returns predictions using investor sentiment is a key factor for predicting short-term stock returns.
 This study has contributed to finding that investor sentiment's ability to predict stock returns lasts for one month and that the predictions using investor sentiment are more accurate than those using a set of macroeconomic variables.